Speeding is serious because it:

 - If all else fails, just be late.
 The world will continue to spin.

 Identifying aggressive drivers is simple.
-They take out their frustrations on you and your fellow motorists, which can lead to a crash or even violence.
+They take out their frustrations on fellow motorists, which can lead to a crash or even violence.
 Aggressive drivers:

 - Tailgate and make frequent lane changes